decent-labs/topaz/README.md

   Placing trust in technology
 </h3>
 <p align="center">
-  Topaz is a free and open source "Layer 2" solution that helps developers secure data from any application using Ethereum.
+  Topaz is an open source Layer 2 solution that helps developers secure data from any application using Ethereum.
 </p>

 <h3 align="center">